java-wanted/jupik/10-io/IO.md

 - Save this collection into a file

 - Then load the collection from this file and output names of cats.

+### Interview

+To be hired on a position of a high society Java Plus Plus Junior Programmer, it is REQUIRED to answer the following questions:

+- How to create a new file in the Java language?

+  It is not required to call the createNewFile operation.
+For example, output streams creates files if not exist.

+- How to create a directory in Java?

+- How to get the list of files in a directory?

+  It is wrong to answer that the list and listFiles operations returns lists of file names or instances of File.
+To list files, directories MUST BE filtered out at least.

+- What are the common and different between InputStream, OutputStream, Reader and Writer?

+- How to get data of a file as a stream of bytes?

+- Which types could increase the speed of reading and writing by using buffers?

+- For what is RandomAccessFile for?

+- What are serialisation and de-serialisation?

+- What conditions MUST BE satisfied to allow to serialise instances of a type?

+- For what is the keyword transient for?

+- What is the difference between Serialisable and Externalisable?

+- What is the try-with-resources statement?
+For what is it for?